sahaslab/LoQA/README.md

-# LoQA — Ask to Extract
+# LoQ

-Code and data for **"Ask to Extract: Learning Right Questions to Improve Generative Information Extraction."**
+Code and data for **"Improving Information Extraction with Learned Queries"**

+Overleaf of the paper: https://www.overleaf.com/read/qfcqjbkbsrtn#0e7d2a

 ## Project Structure